The World’s First “AI Baby”? Let’s Unpack This Wild Story

 Here’s where things get a little sticky.
 Anytime you mix AI and human reproduction, the ethical questions start flying.

-Bias: If the AI was trained on data from a specific population, could it unintentionally favor certain ethnicities, body types, or health conditions?
+Bias: if the AI was trained on data from a specific population, could it unintentionally favor certain ethnicities, body types, or health conditions?
 Eugenics take on a whole new light in this issue.

-Transparency: Do parents have the right to know exactly why the AI picked one embryo over another?
+Transparency: do parents have the right to know exactly why the AI picked one embryo over another?

-Autonomy: What if parents WANT to pick an embryo the AI doesn’t recommend?
+Autonomy: what if parents WANT to pick an embryo the AI doesn’t recommend?
 Should they be allowed?

 This tech raises a lot of “just because we can, doesn’t mean we should” vibes.
 We’re talking about giving an algorithm a say in the very first decision of a human life: which embryo gets chosen.